kubewarden/helm-charts/README.md

 ## Enable recommended policies

-The chart allows the user to install some recommended policies to enforce some best practice security checks.
-By the default, the policies are disabled and the user must enables this feature.
-The recommended policies are:
+The chart allows the user to install some recommended policies to enforce some best practice security checks. ***By the default, the policies are disabled and the user must enable this feature.*** The recommended policies are:

-- [`allow-privilege-escalation-psp-policy` policy](https://github.com/kubewarden/allow-privilege-escalation-psp-policy): prevents process to gain more privileges.
+- [`allow-privilege-escalation-psp` policy](https://github.com/kubewarden/allow-privilege-escalation-psp-policy): prevents process to gain more privileges.
-- [`host-namespaces-psp-policy` policy](https://github.com/kubewarden/`host-namespaces-psp-policy`s-psp-policy): blocks pods trying to share host's IPC, networks and PID namespaces
+- [`host-namespaces-psp` policy](https://github.com/kubewarden/host-namespaces-psp-policy): blocks pods trying to share host's IPC, networks and PID namespaces
-- [`pod-privileged-policy` policy](https://github.com/kubewarden/`pod-privileged-policy`-policy): does not allow pod running in privileged mode
+- [`pod-privileged` policy](https://github.com/kubewarden/pod-privileged-policy): does not allow pod running in privileged mode
-- [`user-group-psp-policy` policy](https://github.com/kubewarden/`user-group-psp-policy`-psp-policy): prevents pod running with root user
+- [`user-group-psp` policy](https://github.com/kubewarden/user-group-psp-policy): prevents pod running with root user
-- [`hostpaths-psp-policy` policy](https://github.com/kubewarden/hostpaths-psp-policy): prevents containers from accessing host paths when  hosthPath volumes are defined
+- [`hostpaths-psp` policy](https://github.com/kubewarden/hostpaths-psp-policy): prevents containers from accessing host paths when  hosthPath volumes are defined
-- [`capabilities-psp-policy` policy](https://github.com/kubewarden/capabilities-psp-policy): prevents containers from adding Linux capabilities
+- [`capabilities-psp` policy](https://github.com/kubewarden/capabilities-psp-policy): prevents containers from adding Linux capabilities

 All the policies are installed cluster wide.
 But they are configured to ignore namespaces important to run the control plane and Rancher components, like